Table of Contents

 Betta Fish Ich Treatment

 The ich parasite survives in both the betta’s body and tank during its different life stages.
-When treating ich, we have to eliminate the parasite from the betta fish as well as the tank.
+When treating ich, we have to eliminate the parasite from the betta fish as well as from the tank.
 Therefore, treatment is necessary for the tank and its inhabitants.
 For your easy understanding, we break down the ich treatment process into different steps below.

-1. Set up a Hospital Tank
+Set up a Hospital Tank

 We strongly recommend arranging a hospital tank for the ich treatment of your betta fish.
-The treatment involves heating the water and adding salt, which can harm live plants in your main tank.
+Since its treatment involves heating the water and adding salt, which can harm live plants in your main tank.
 Additionally, dosing medications can kill the beneficial bacteria in the main tank.
 If you have purchased any smaller tank in the initial days of fish hobby, you can use it as a hospital tank.

 The higher temperature forces the ich parasite to progress faster from its feeding stage (the visible white spots) to its vulnerable developing stage.
 By raising the temperature and speeding up the life cycle, the parasite spends less time in the feeding stage in the betta’s body, resulting in less damage to your fish.